February 2023

 An injury to the ankle can severely impact completing everyday activities.
 An ankle sprain is common to incur and may be similar to an ankle strain.
 The symptoms for both ailments can consist of pain, swelling, bruising, and difficulty walking.
 Treatment can begin with frequently elevating the feet and wrapping the affected foot with a compression bandage.
 This is generally effective in providing the necessary stability as the healing process occurs.
 Existing swelling can be managed when heat is avoided, such as hot baths or heat packs.
 There are various reasons why ankle sprains and strains occur including improperly stretching before and after exercising, or from stepping off a curb unexpectedly and twisting the ankle.
 It is important to obtain a proper diagnosis which typically consists of having an X-ray taken.
 If you have injured your ankle, please contact a podiatrist who can help you with the correct type of treatment.

 Ankle sprains are common but need immediate attention.
-If you need your feet checked, contact one of our podiatrists from Port Richmond Family Footcare.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+If you need your feet checked, contact Steven Spivak, DPM from Mount Holly Family Footcare.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 How Does an Ankle Sprain Occur?